cyrusbehr/tensorrt-cpp-api/README.md

 ### Sanity Check
 - To perform a sanity check, download the `YOLOv8n` model from [here](https://github.com/ultralytics/ultralytics#models).
 - Next, convert it from pytorch to onnx using the following script:
+  - You will need to run `pip3 install ultralytics` first.
+  -
 ```python
 from ultralytics import YOLO
 model = YOLO("./yolov8n.pt")